 At the end of last year, I attended an online course organised by Harvard X: Child Protection: Child Rights in Theory and Practice.
 It was an interesting course that gave a very good overview of what Child Rights and Child Protection entail, looking in detail at several aspects, and also providing insight into what is needed to work towards effective Child Protection.
 On this latter subject, one of the issues that came up was that in the past – and to a certain extent still – the tendency was to use a siloed approach to individual child protection issues, which usually led to limited success.

-Continue reading “Start with the Institution, Cover Wider Child Protection”Author: Florence
+Continue reading “Start with the Institution, Cover Wider Child Protection”The Promise of Institutions

 I have mentioned it in various ways on various occasions, but I think it is important to lift this point out and look at it closely.
 The point being that children ending up in institutions is not just about push-factors – such as not having anywhere else to go – there are major pull-factors.
 If you are not aware of this and do not take it into account, it will not be possible to avoid the unnecessary separation of children from their families or to successfully remove children from institutions.